Fitness function: Pareto optimization

 A solution is called Pareto-optimal if the improvement of one objective is only possible with a deterioration of at least one other objective.
 The set of all Pareto-optimal solutions, also called Pareto set, represents the set of all optimal compromises between the objectives.
 The figure below on the right shows an example of the Pareto set of two objectives $f_1$ and $f_2$ to be maximized.
 The elements of the set form the Pareto front (green line).
 From this set, a human decision maker must subsequently select the desired compromise solution.
 Constraints are included in Pareto optimization in that solutions without constraint violations are per se better than those with violations.
 If two solutions to be compared each have constraint violations, the respective extent of the violations decides.

 It was recognized early on that EAs with their simultaneously considered solution set are well suited to finding solutions in one run that cover the Pareto front sufficiently well.
+They are therefore well suited as a-posteriori methods for multi-objective optimization, in which the final decision is made by a human decision maker after optimization and determination of the Pareto front.
 Besides the SPEA2, the NSGA-II and NSGA-III have established themselves as standard methods.

 The advantage of Pareto optimization is that, in contrast to the weighted sum, it provides all alternatives that are equivalent in terms of the objectives as an overall solution.
 The disadvantage is that a visualization of the alternatives becomes problematic or even impossible from four objectives on.
 Furthermore, the effort increases exponentially with the number of objectives.
 If there are more than three or four objectives, some have to be combined using the weighted sum or other aggregation methods.